tauh33dkhan/Hacking-Insecure-Firebase-Database/README.md

 # Insecure-Firebase

+# Allows both read and write

-Add '.json' at the end of firebase database url if you see `null` in reponse that means the firebase database is insecure and anyone can read and insert the data in the database
+Add '.json' at the end of firebase database url if you see `null` or data in reponse that means the firebase database is insecure and anyone can read and insert the data in the database

 For example: https://insecure-firebase.firebaseio.com/.json returns `null`